Symbols of Australia

 As the flag was raised, one of the rebellion's leaders, Peter Lalor, got down on one knee, pointed his hand towards it and said,

 'WE SWEAR BY THE SOUTHERN CROSS TO STAND TRULY BY EACH OTHER, AND FIGHT TO DEFEND OUR RIGHTS AND LIBERTIES.'

 500 onlookers then said amen with their hands stretched towards the flag.
 The rebellion ended in a massacre, which was followed by a host of concessions to the rebels.
 Peter Lalor became a politician and betrayed his former comrades.

 Over the following 150 years, the flag was used as a symbol to rally activists around various causes.
 Miners and shearers used it in their strikes in the 1890s.
 The Australian Communist Party called its youth wing the Eureka Youth League.
 Maoists adopted the flag, as did the National Front.

 The use of the flag alienated conservatives, who were typically loyal to Britain.
-Today, the flag is used by left-wingers who base their identity on union membership and left-wingers who base their identity on race.
+Today, the flag is used by left-wingers who base their identity on union membership and right-wingers who base their identity on race.
 Conservatives still don't like it.

 Ned Kelly's Helmet

 In 1880, bushranger Ned Kelly led his gang into a shoot out clad in iron suits.
 His legs were shot out from beneath him, he was captured, tried and hung.
 Despite being a criminal, something about his iron suit resonated with the general population.
 Perhaps it has been interpreted to represent an individual armouring himself against persecution, which naturally appealed to a population in which the elitist class were pure British citizens proud of their British culture.